AdmiralCurtiss/SenPatcher/README.md

 * Option to keep the game running while in background.
 * Option to force the controller button Confirm/Cancel layout to English/Xbox or Japanese/Nintendo style.

-Note: Compatible with version 1.2.2 of the game only.
+Note: Compatible with versions 1.2.1 and 1.2.2 of the game only.

 Feature Set for Trails into Reverie
 ===================================